 For a skeleton-jarring, slow-motion roller-coaster experience, take your 4WD vehicle into Washington Slagbaai National Park.
 They’ve made it easy for you.
 Washington National Park’s entry pass is the same as your dive pass.

 There are two routes, the long route (recommended 4 hours) and the short route (anticipate 2 hours).
-The first time through, plan on taking the the long route.
+The first time through, plan on taking the long route.
 Locals explain that you’ll need to plan to have an entire day there.
 “It’s four hours of driving.
-You have to add any sightseeing or beach or dive or snorkel time to that.”
+You have to add any sightseeing or beach or dive, or snorkel time to that.”

-The roads are all one way, except entrances to view sights and on the “short route” path.
+The roads are all one-way, except entrances to view sights and on the “short route” path.

 Where to stop in Washington National Park

-- Playa Chikitu
+Playa Chikitu

-A white sand beach whose strong waves and winds have formed sand dunes along the coast, it’s the chilliest place on the island.
+A white sand beach whose strong waves and winds have formed dunes along the coast, it’s the chilliest place on the island.
 The currents are too strong for safe snorkeling or swimming, but it is a great place for sunbathing.
 This beach is a popular sea turtle nesting ground.

-- Suplado Blow Hole
+Suplado Blow Hole

-Blow Holes, in nature, also known as marine geysers, form as sea caves grow landwards and upwards into vertical shafts and expose themselves towards the surface.
+Blow holes, in nature, also known as marine geysers, form as sea caves grow landwards and upwards into vertical shafts and expose themselves towards the surface.
 The hydraulic compression of sea water released through a port from the top creates the eruptions.
-It’s especially fun to watch little kids so excited by it, but hold tight.
-It’s windy and slippery.
-It’s best seen when the surf is high.

-- Seru Grandi
+Seru Grandi

 On the left side of the road, to the west, you can see these “ancient boulders” for miles.
 Geologists say these enormous boulders have been heaved onto the flats by ancient tsunamis.
 Measured at 190 feet, the high terrace mostly consists of limestone and fossil remnants.
-The higher terrace is reportedly over a million years old with the middle terrace estimated at 210,000 years.
+The higher terrace is reportedly over a million years old, with the middle terrace estimated at 210,000 years.

-- Boka Kokolishi
+Boka Kokolishi

 This bay, named for the Kokolishi shells that bejewel its sandy beach, is sandwiched between cliffs of fossilized conch shells.
 Man-made steps lead down to the beach where people frequently take picnic lunches and spend time wading in tide pools with little ones.

-- STINAPA Seru Bentana Lighthouse
+STINAPA Seru Bentana Lighthouse

-This white, J-shaped lighthouse favored by lighthouse seekers, is the second most likely to be seen functioning lighthouse.
+This white, J-shaped lighthouse favored by lighthouse seekers is the second most likely to be seen functioning lighthouse.
 Although you cannot enter any of them, the views are spectacular.

-- Malmok Lighthouse
+Malmok Lighthouse

 This set of ruins is described by STINAPA as “an important historical and geological site.
-Not only can you find geological evidence of past hurricanes and tsunamis, you may travel through time from the Amerindian camps in AD 800, to shipwrecks discovered since the 15th century, to the use of the area in more recent times.
-You may also admire the ruins of the 19th century Malmok lighthouse, which was built, but never lit.”
+Not only can you find geological evidence of past hurricanes and tsunamis, but you can also travel through time from the Amerindian camps in AD 800, to shipwrecks discovered since the 15th century, to the use of the area in more recent times.

-- Pos Mangel
+Pos Mangel

 In the central section of the northern portion of the park, this is a great spot for birding.
 As important as fish and coral preservation is for the Marine Park, conservationists have identified more than 350 species of birds on this small island.
 Since fresh water can be found year-round, you’re likely to spot the Tropical Mockingbird, Brown-crested Flycatcher, and Eared Dove among others.

-- Put Bronswinkel
+Put Bronswinkel

 “Feel the sound of nature.”
-Identified as another fresh-water region, most of this area was closed off when we visited.
+Identified as another freshwater region, most of this area was closed off when we visited.
 They have a well-marked cactus and tree garden that remains open.

-- Brandaris
+Mount Brandaris

-- Wayaka
+Wayaka

 Highly recommended by the entrance staff as one of the best snorkel sites in Washington Park, plan to stay an hour or more.
 You’ll frequently see French Angel fish and multiple parrotfish along the reef.
 There’s a small cave to explore at the beach.

-- Boka Slagbaai and Salina Slagbaai
+Boka Slagbaai and Salina Slagbaai

 The Salina, or salt pan, has a perfectly positioned bench for flamingo watching.